 The goal of this program is to meet the needs of students seeking occupational training that will prepare them to work in entry-level business office positions.
 The program will also provide certification opportunities for individuals who are currently employed and seeking to further their formal education and training.
-The program also coordinates with thirty hours of the Associate of Science in Business program.
+Hours earned in this program will also apply toward completion of the Associate of Science in Business.
+This certificate can be completed entirely online.

-Administrative Office Technician Entry-level E
+Administrative Office Technician